Jennifer Williams

-Jennifer Leigh Williams is an American United States Department of State official who has served as a special advisor to U.S. vice president Mike Pence on European and Russian affairs.
+Jennifer Leigh Williams is an American United States Department of State official who served as a special advisor to U.S. vice president Mike Pence on European and Russian affairs.
 Williams testified under subpoena, in the impeachment hearings of Donald Trump, in closed-door hearings before the House intelligence, Oversight, and Foreign Affairs committees on November 9, 2019.
 She gave public testimony to the House of Representatives ten days later.

 Early life and education

 Williams grew up in Houston, Texas.
 She attended Memorial High School in the Spring Branch ISD, serving as class vice-president and graduating in 2001.
 Williams earned a bachelor's degree in international security studies from the Georgetown University School of Foreign Service and a master's degree in public policy from the Woodrow Wilson School of Public and International Affairs at Princeton University.